Suspiria

 The film is the first of the trilogy Argento refers to as The Three Mothers, which also comprises Inferno (1980) and The Mother of Tears (2007).
 Suspiria has received a positive response from critics for its visual and stylistic flair, use of vibrant colors and its score by Argento and the progressive rock band Goblin.

-Suspiria was nominated for two Saturn Awards: Best Supporting Actress for Bennett in 1978, and Best DVD Classic Film Release, in 2002.
-It is recognised as one of the most influential films in the horror genre.
+Suspiria was nominated for two Saturn Awards: Best Supporting Actress for Bennett in 1978, and Best DVD Classic Film Release in 2002.
+It is recognized as one of the most influential films in the horror genre and has received acclaim from critics in retrospective reviews.
 It served as the inspiration for a 2018 film of the same title, directed by Luca Guadagnino.

 Plot

-Suzy Bannion, a young American ballet student, arrives in Freiburg, Baden-Württemberg, Germany during a torrential downpour to study at the co-ed Tanz Akademie, a prestigious German dance school.
+Suzy Bannion, a young American ballet student, arrives in Freiburg, West Germany, to study at the co-ed Tanz Akademie, a prestigious dance school.
 She sees another student, Pat Hingle, flee the school in terror.
 Suzy is refused entry to the school and forced to stay in town overnight.
 Pat takes refuge at a friend's apartment and tells her that something sinister happened at the school.
-Pat is ambushed by a shadowy figure who stabs her repeatedly and drags her to the roof of the apartment building before hanging her with a noose by throwing her through the building's skylight.
-Pat's friend is also killed after being impaled by a falling giant shard of glass while trying to alert other tenants to the murder.
+Pat is ambushed by a shadowy figure who stabs her repeatedly before hanging her with a noose by throwing her through the apartment building's skylight.
+Pat's friend is also killed after being impaled by a falling shard of glass while trying to alert other tenants to the murder.

 Suzy returns to the school the next morning, where she meets Miss Tanner, the head instructor, and Madame Blanc, the deputy headmistress.
 Tanner introduces Suzy to Pavlos, one of the school's servants.
-She also meets classmates Sarah and Olga, her new roommate.
+She also meets classmates Sara and Olga, her new roommate.
 Suzy experiences an unsettling encounter with one of the school's matrons and Blanc's nephew, Albert, before passing out during a dance class.
-When she regains consciousness, Suzy learns that Olga has thrown her out of her apartment, forcing her to live at the school with Sarah in the room next door.
+When she regains consciousness, Suzy learns that Olga has thrown her out of her apartment, forcing her to live at the school with Sara in the room next door.

-While the students are preparing for supper one night, maggots rain down from the ceilings of their rooms due to a shipment of spoiled food in the attic, forcing them to sleep in one of the dance studios.
+One night, maggots fall from the ceilings of the students' rooms due to a shipment of spoiled food in the attic, forcing them to sleep in one of the dance studios.
 During the night, a woman enters the room but is obscured by a curtain hung around the room's perimeter.
-Sarah, frightened by her hoarse and labored breathing, recognizes her as the school's headmistress, who is supposedly out of town.
-The school's blind pianist, Daniel, is abruptly fired by Miss Tanner when his German Shepherd bites Albert.
+Sara, frightened by her hoarse and labored breathing, recognizes her as the school's headmistress, who is supposedly out of town.
+The next day, the school's blind pianist, Daniel, is abruptly fired by Miss Tanner when his German Shepherd bites Albert.
 Daniel is stalked by an unseen force while walking through a plaza that night; his dog turns on him and viciously rips out his throat.